MooersLab/org-mode-voice-in/README.md

 My use of it has less friction than Serenade or Talon Voice.

 Voice In Plus works in any text area, such as in:

 - An Emacs session linked to the text area in a web browser with GhostText running.
 The text area is where Voice In Plus can operate.
 GhostText mirrors the transcribed text in an Emacs buffer.
 - Org-mode documents in JupyterLab.
 You can use the library to compose the org-mode document and then run it later in Emacs to debug it.
-- markdown documents in GitHub while in the editing mode.
+- Markdown documents are in GitHub while in editing mode.
-- markdown documents in Jupyter Lab.
+- Markdown documents in Jupyter Lab.
-- markdown documents in 750words.com (I was grandfathered in and have a lifelong account.)
+- Markdown documents in 750words.com.
-- markdown documents in Write Honey (writehoney.com) (a free (e.g., free account for life with no daily word limit) alternative to 750words.com).
+- Markdown documents in Write Honey (writehoney.com) (e.g., free account for life with no daily word limit, an alternative to 750words.com).
 - Code and markdown cells in Jupyter notebooks.
 - tex documents on Overleaf.com
 - Gmail.